ivogeorg/scirt-archive/README.md

 =============

 # Overview
 This repository contains an abandoned [UIMA](https://uima.apache.org/index.html)-based corpus pipeline for annotation of scientific publications in the domain of spinal cord injury and regeneration.
+There are annotations for _genes_, _species_, and _gene and protein interactions_.
 It is a legacy solution based on plain vanilla UIMA only (as opposed to [uimaFIT](https://uima.apache.org/uimafit.html)) and was used to create the corpus SCIRT 0.0.1.
 SCIRT stands for **S**pinal **C**ord **I**njury and **R**egeneration **T**exts.
 The repository is meant to be a frozen archive.
 This line of development is no longer pursued.

 # Details
 1. Originally published and open sourced [here](https://github.com/UCDenver-ccp/scirt-archive).